Patrick Honeybone

 I'm interested both in the idiosyncrasies of these languages and their histories, and in how a proper understanding of this kind of data can help us to figure out what's possible (and what's impossible) in language, and in language change, in general.

-I've worked on topics like these: obstruent lenition, laryngeal specifications, debuccalisation, the causes of phonological change, constraints on change, diachronic phonological typology, Liverpool English, the phonological interpretation of dialect literature, representational phonological theory, the history of phonology, the interpretation of frequency effects in phonological change, the philosophy of historical linguistics, the interpretation of phonological variation, privativity in phonological theory, positional effects in phonology, opacity, diachronic phonotactics, and specific issues in the phonology of English.
+I've worked on topics like these: obstruent lenition, laryngeal specifications, debuccalisation, the causes of phonological change, constraints on change, diachronic phonological typology, the role of individuals in phonological change, Liverpool English, palatalistion, the phonological interpretation of dialect literature, representational phonological theory, the history of phonology, the interpretation of frequency effects in phonological change, the philosophy of historical linguistics, the interpretation of phonological variation, privativity in phonological theory, positional effects in phonology, opacity, diachronic phonotactics, Northern English T-to-R, English r-sandhi, English foot-structure, and other specific issues in the phonology and history of English.
 I admit that the connection between all of these may not be immediately obvious, but I'm also not sure that I can understand any of them without understanding them all (and I think they're all interesting, anyway...).
-You can click here to see a list of my publications and presentations, many of which are downloadable.
+You can click here to see a list of my publications and presentations, most of which are freely downloadable.

 With Joe Salmons, I edited the Handbook of Historical Phonology for Oxford University Press (2015), which has been judged "an enduring resource" (Kostakis 2017), "indispensable" (Hall 2017) and "an essential resource to generations of students and scholars interested in and working on any and all aspects of historical phonology" (Meyer 2018).
 With Warren Maguire, I edited Dialect Writing and the North of England (2020), which aims to break new ground in understanding what dialect writing is, and focuses on varieties of English from Northern England (Wales 2022 describes it as "comprehensive", "serious" and "methodical", showing "detailed knowledge of the linguistic structures of the dialects being represented").
-With Bernd Kortmann and Laurel Brinton, I edit the journal English Language and Linguistics (since 2014), and I am also lead editor for Papers in Historical Phonology (since 2016).
-I am co-editor, with Jacques Durand, of OUP's book series The Phonology of the World's Languages (since 2016), and, with Bettelou Los and Graeme Trousdale, of EUP's book series Edinburgh Studies in Historical Linguistics (since 2019).
-From 2003-2010, I was one of the editors, with Joan Beal and April McMahon, of the 'Dialects of English' book series (recordings of varieties of English are available on the series' website).
+I am co-editor, with Bettelou Los and Graeme Trousdale, of EUP's book series Edinburgh Studies in Historical Linguistics (since 2019), and I am also lead editor for Papers in Historical Phonology (since 2016).
+From 2014 to 2023, I edited (with Laurel Brinton and Bernd Kortmann) the journal English Language and Linguistics, and, from 2003-2010, I edited (with Joan Beal and April McMahon) the 'Dialects of English' book series (recordings of varieties of English are available on the series' website).

 Before coming to Edinburgh, I taught at what is now Edge Hill University, and before that I was at the University of Newcastle upon Tyne, where I received a BA, MA and PhD.
 I have also taught courses on phonology and historical linguistics at linguistics summer schools such as the New York-St Petersburg Institute, the Nordic Language Variation Network PhD Seminar and the Eastern European Generative Grammar School.
 I'd advise everyone to go to things like this - they're fun.
-The picture of me above was taken at the 'Lost in Linguistics' PhD seminar at the University of Oslo, and the one below was taken at the Third North West Centre for Linguistics Research Training Workshop, which I co-organised at Edge Hill (I'm presenting the prize for the best poster from a participant at the workshop).
+The picture of me at the top of this page was taken at the 'Lost in Linguistics' PhD seminar at the University of Oslo (in 2011), and the one at the bottom was taken at the Third North West Centre for Linguistics Research Training Workshop (in 2001), which I co-organised at Edge Hill (I'm presenting the prize for the best poster from a participant at the workshop).
+The one in the middle is from the introductory session at the 30th Manchester Phonology Meeting (in 2023 - it's closest to what I look like now).

 There's a one-minute video about some of the things that interest me in historical phonology here, from the university's one-minute-research-videos project.
 And I pop up here, talking about accents from the North-West of England on the BBC.
 If you want to know more about me (why would you? but if you do...), you could have a look here, which I was asked to write by the Linguist List as part of their fund drive in 2019 (do give money to the Linguist List!).

-I teach on the following courses at Edinburgh, although not all of them run every year:
+I have taught on the following courses at Edinburgh, but not all of them run every year:

-• Linguistics and English Language 1B - Introduction to Phonology
+• Linguistics and English Language 1B - Introduction to Phonology, Introduction to Historical Phonology and Morphology

-• Phonological Theory; Phonological Theory and English Phonology (Honours courses)
+• Phonological Theory and English Phonology; Phonological Theory (Honours/MSc courses)

 • Historical Phonology (Honours/MSc course)